yuansliu/memRGC/README.md

 	-r  	reference file or genome
 	-t  	target file or genome
 	-o  	the output file
-	-f  	use to set the file name; each line contain two file names -n  	the number of threads
+	-f  	use to set the file name; each line contain two file names, i.e., the reference and the target -n  	the number of threads
 	-h  	print help message